Igalia/wolvic/README.md

 ## Using a custom GeckoView

-Create a file called user.settings in the top level project directory.
+Create a file called user.properties in the top level project directory.
 Add a variable called geckoViewLocal and set it to the location of your locally built AAR:

 ```
  geckoViewLocal=/path/to/your/build/obj-arm-linux-androideabi/gradle/build/mobile/android/geckoview/outputs/aar/geckoview-local-withGeckoBinaries-noMinApi-debug.aar